-The City has selected the expansion of the New Liskeard Landfill to provide the needed additional waste management capacity for their 30-year planning period.
-The existing 6.12 hectare (ha) footprint of the New Liskeard Landfill would be expanded to the southwest over an area of 4.8 ha.
-The Preferred Alternative Method would provide the City with a maximum of 874,000 cubic metres (m3) of capacity for waste and daily cover.
+The proposed undertaking is for expansion of the existing 6.12 hectare (ha) footprint of the New Liskeard Landfill.
+The expansion would be southwest over an area of 1.8 ha.
+The Preferred Alternative Method would provide the City with a maximum of 247,000 cubic metres (m3) of additional capacity for waste and daily cover.